RISHAL-GS/INS/Feistel Cipher/README.md

 ##💻 How to Run
 Run the script using:

-sh
+-sh
-Copy
+-Copy
-Edit
+-Edit
-python feistel_cipher.py
+-python feistel_cipher.py

 #The program will prompt for:

-Plaintext to encrypt
+-Plaintext to encrypt
-Number of rounds
+-Number of rounds
-Key for encryption
+Kwy for encryption
-📝 Example Usage
+-📝 Example Usage
-Encryption
+-Encryption
-vbnet
+-vbnet
-Copy
+-Copy
-Edit
+-Edit
-Enter text to encrypt: HELLO
+-Enter text to encrypt: HELLO
-Enter number of rounds: 4
+-Enter number of rounds: 4
-Enter key: SECRET
+-Enter key: SECRET
-Ciphertext: 9f3a2c...
+-Ciphertext: 9f3a2c...

 ##Decryption
 vbnet